rails/rails/guides/source/rails_on_rack.md

 $ rackup config.ru
 ```

-To find out more about different +rackup+ options:
+To find out more about different `rackup` options:

 ```bash
 $ rackup --help